 - Concrete lifting/exploding out.

 - Other cracks with signs of moisture coming through, they can sometimes look like white crystals or fluorescence.

 The effects of concrete cancer according to Griffith University Architecture specialist

 According to Griffith University Head of Architecture, Professor Gordon Holden, the effects of concrete cancer are particularly prevalent in older buildings due to inadequate building techniques often employed in the 1970s and 80s, resulting in an average lifespan of about 40 years.

 What makes the concrete cancer epidemic even more alarming is that it as an internal issue, it is not always visible to the untrained eye.
 This is why it is imperative that building owners incorporate concrete cancer checks carried out by professionals into their annual maintenance reviews, in order to catch it early and avoid costly repairs, complete demolition, and hazardous living conditions caused by cracking and crumbling concrete.

-- As the Gold coast has one of the highs salt air content in the world, it’s this high salt content that accelerates the corrosion of the steel reinforcement.
+- As the Gold Coast has one of the highest salt-air contents in the world, it’s this high salt content that accelerates the corrosion of the steel reinforcement.